 - Significant damages

 - Complex liability

 In most cases, attorneys and auto insurers meet in the middle on a settlement that fairly compensates the claimant and ends potential litigation.
-However, if the parties cannot agree, going to trial may be the only recourse for plaintiffs to recover the damages they are owed from the accident.
+However, if the parties cannot agree, going to trial might be the only recourse for plaintiffs to recover their accident-related damages.